d10sfan/duel-defense-mod-example/README.md

 * Impact is a Marker2D, used to show an impact for maps where the turrets can be hit.
 * Sonar can be an empty Node2D.

 As well, create a gdscript and attach it to the root node.
-This should just contain:
+This should just contain the following.
+Further extension of the scripting portion is possible, and this could be done by overriding functions in this, or creating a custom class, that follows similar behavior.

 ```
 extends Turrets